Matt Beaty Preview, Player Props: Royals vs. Pirates

 Matt Beaty At The Plate

-- He has scored at least one run six times this season (24.0%), including one multi-run game.
+- He has scored at least once six times this season (24.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.